This upcoming change means you may need to get a new cellphone - NewsBreak

 There is no firm cut-off date for what age of phones are too old to continue to function once 3G is phased out, but South Dakota Public Utilities Commission Chairman Chris Nelson says that in many cases, it will be flip phones and even some of the older smartphones that were among the first to operate on 4G that will be affected.

 “My elderly mother has a flip phone, one that she’s had for many years.
 She dearly loves her flip phone, but when we researched it, we found that it is indeed a 3G flip phone.
-We worked with her carrier on a brand new flip phone, but one that is going to be 4G compliant,” Nelson said.What does the orange dot on my iPhone mean?
+We worked with her carrier on a brand new flip phone, but one that is going to be 4G compliant,” Nelson said.Two Oklahoma police officers, other driver hit during traffic stop

 According to the Federal Communications Commission , the phase-out work can begin as early as Jan.
 1, 2022.
 The agency said AT&T plans to end the coverage by February, T-Mobile and former Sprint customers will see service turned off through the first half of the year, and Verizon has planned to fully shut down 3G before the end of 2022.